CharithDombawala/ranger_mini_v2_ros2/ReadMe.md

 All packages in this repository have been developed, executed and tested in an Ubuntu 22.04 machine with ROS2.0 Humble.
 Please set-up a ROS2.0 Humble environment in Ubuntu 22.04 and then follow the below steps to set-up your workspace.
 </p>

-1. Download the src file into your pc.
+1. Download src file into your pc.

 2. Go to this link,download the ranger_base.dae file and add it to src/ranger_mini_v2_description/meshes/components path